enel-gdh-educational/katacoda-scenarios/version-control/remotes/00-intro.md

 # Working with Remotes

 Collaborating with others on any project requires a way to share work among colleagues.
 In Git this is done through remote repositories.
-Repositories are versions of your project that are hosted on the Internet or in some other network.
+These are versions of your project that are hosted on the Internet or in some other network.

 Collaborators generally have permissions to:
 - **read** work made by others, fetching and pulling from remotes